Cooling degree days (F) - United States (excluding Alaska and Hawaii) - NOAA - Daily

 This series is part of the dataset: Heating and cooling degree days (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In the United States (excluding Alaska and Hawaii), cooling degree days were 1.0 degrees Fahrenheit on 28 December 2025, the same as on 27 December 2025.
+In the United States (excluding Alaska and Hawaii), cooling degree days were 0.0 degrees Fahrenheit on 12 February 2026, as on 11 February 2026.

 Sample.
-In the daily time series displayed in the chart, there are 16,433 observations.
-The series covers the period extending from January 1981 to December 2025.
+In this daily series, there are 16,479 observations.
+The series covers the time range stretching from January 1981 to February 2026.

 Latest values